scams-research/scams-research.github.io/research/analysis/index.md

 ---
 layout: default
-title: Maths and data science for better analysis
+title: Maths and Data Science for Better Analysis
 ---